 18 Aug How Much Does a Modular Home Cost?

-Building a modular home can be an intimidating idea if you’ve never done it before.
-At Next Modular, our goal is to make that process as simple and straightforward as possible when you build with us.
-Before breaking ground on your property, we make sure you know exactly what kind of home you’re getting, how it will be built, the modular home costs, and what general time frame to expect for the building process.
+At Next Modular, our goal is to make the process of building a modular home as simple and straightforward as possible.
+Before breaking ground on your property, we make sure you know exactly what kind of home you’re getting, how it will be built, all of the cost involved, and what general time frame to expect for the building process.

-We’ll do our best to find a home solution that fits with your ideal purchase price, and if you choose for us to be your general contractor for the site work (foundation, etc.), we will work hard to get you the most value for your hard earned dollars.
+We’ll do our best to find a home solution that fits with your ideal purchase price, and if you choose us as your general contractor for the site work (foundation, etc.), we will work hard to get you the most value for your hard earned dollars.

 One of the most common questions we get here is “how much does all the other stuff like the foundation, well, septic, etc. cost?”
-In this post, we will give you some ballpark figures for what other modular home costs to expect.
+Here are ballpark figures for what other modular home costs you should expect.

 PLEASE NOTE: THE COST OF MODULAR HOMES VARIES CONSIDERABLY FROM REGION TO REGION.
 THE FIGURES IN THIS POST ARE BALLPARK NUMBERS BASED ON OUR LOCAL MARKET CONDITIONS AT THE CURRENT TIME (WINTER 2018).